127th Wing: History

 In July 1967, over 80 per cent of the Michigan Air Guard's personnel were ordered on active duty to help deal with massive rioting, looting, and arson in Detroit.
 They guarded utility installations, rode with police and firefighters, guarded prisoners, and secured a base at the Detroit Metropolitan Airport.
 The 110th Tactical Reconnaissance Group was activated, and the unit's Air Police contingent was flown to the city.
 Its RB-57s flew over damaged parts of the city, producing over 9,000 photos.
 By July 30, all unit personnel but the Air Police had been demobilized.

 Prompted by a disastrous tornado in Lubbock, Texas, in 1970, the National Guard Bureau set up a pilot program for nationwide civil defense tornado aerial photographic assessment and assigned the mission to the wing's 110th Tactical Reconnaissance Group.

 In September 1994, Air National Guard Lockheed C-130 Hercules units, including the wing's 191st Airlift Group units, began supporting Operation Provide Comfort, providing humanitarian relief for Kurdish refugees displaced in Iraq from Incirlik Air Base, Turkey.

 The wing also supported the Air Force Special Operations Command with its 107th Weather Flight (inactivated by 30 September 2017).

 In 2022, the squadron made national headlines when it became the first Air Force squadron to demonstrate that military aircraft could use modern highways as temporary airstrips.
 It was the first time integrated combat turns had been executed on a public highway in the United States.

 From July 2023 to November 2023, the 127th Air Refueling Group was deployed in support of U.S. Central Command.

 It was announced on January 11, 2024 that the Air Refueling Group will be moving over from the KC-135 Stratotanker to the KC-46A Pegasus, due to arrive in possibly 2028.
 These 12 will replace the current 8 that are assigned to the group.

 On April 29th, 2025 it was announced during a base visit by President Donald Trump that the existing A-10's would be replaced with the new F-15EX.
 21 of these jets will be delivered in fiscal 2028.

+Units

+The 127th Wing consists of the following major units: